messagerie-melanie2/Roundcube-Skin-Melanie2-Larry-Mobile/README.md

 Works on Roundcube 1.1.1

-You need to add melanie2_larry_mobile skin (https://github.com/messagerie-melanie2/roundcube_skin_melanie2_larry_mobile) in the Roundcube skins folder, and jquery_mobile plugin (https://github.com/messagerie-melanie2/roundcube_jquery_mobile) in plugins folder
+You need to add mobile plugin (https://github.com/messagerie-melanie2/roundcube_mobile) and jquery_mobile plugin (https://github.com/messagerie-melanie2/roundcube_jquery_mobile) in plugins folder

 Rename the folder to "melanie2_larry_mobile" and add it to your Roundcube instance/skins directory.